cjdbarlow/bedside-notebook/anaesthesia/anzca/patient-transport.md

 Transport may involve
 * Primary retrieval
 Retrieval from scene of injury to a hospital.
+Requires:
+	* Adequate training
+		* Scene organisation and safety
+		* Mass casualty
+		* Chemical, biological, radiological incidents
+	* Adequate PPE
+	* Adequate fitness
 * Secondary retrieval
 Interhospital transport.
+Requires:
+	* Sufficient staff
+	To cover rest, if required.
+	* Consideration of transporting expert assistance to the patient
 * Intra-hospital transport
 Transport of a critically ill patient within the hospital.
+Requires:
+	* Appropriate nurse
+	* Orderly
+	* Medical practitioner
+	With appropriate skills.

 ##Modes of Transport
 Choice of transportation vehicle will depend on: